solomonaboyeji/amazon-scraper/README.md

 The user-agents in the `USER_AGENT_LIST` variable must not contain a mobile device user-agent, as this will cause the site not serve elements needed by scrapy.

+You should create file `proxy-ips.txt` with each IP in a new line.
+If you do not intend to use proxy IP, create the file with empty content.

 ## Proxy IP Addresses

 You should add a sizeable amount of proxy addresses into the `settings.py` file (`ROTATING_PROXY_LIST`).
 This will ensure your own IP address does not get banned.
 You can get free addresses on the internet, but you will need to be changing these once they get banned.